 Please Note - Reporting all HEDIS data will still happen in June, this will not change.

 While shifting the HEDIS schedule, NCQA will also simplify the naming convention starting in calendar year 2020.
 The HEDIS Reporting Year will be named the same as the Measurement Year.

 Mark your calendar for August 1, 2021, as NCQA will release an update including any new measures and changes to existing measures.
 These changes will apply to services in 2022 – not 2021.

 How You Gather Your Data

-In October of 2019, there were eight digital measures released, these are machine readable and downloadable from the NCQA store.
-NCQA digitalized these measures to help streamline how your gather your data.
+In October of 2019, there were eight digital measures released, which are machine-readable and downloadable from the NCQA store.
+NCQA digitalized these measures to help streamline how you gather your data.
 Yearly, numerous programming hours are spent translating the NCQA PDF version of Volume 2 – HEDIS Technical Specifications into computer code – upwards of 50-plus hours per measure.
 NCQA anticipates the use of digitalized versions of existing HEDIS measures will save time and help avoid human error.
 Be sure to join the Digital Measurement Community at NCQA.com for more information.